-In order to protect our learners, we have a Prevent action plan/risk assessment and are part of the Stopping Domestic Abuse Together (SDAT) initiative.
+In order to protect our learners, we have a Prevent action plan/risk assessment and are part of the Stopping Domestic Abuse Together (SDAT) initiative (Derby and Derbyshire's local version of Operation Encompass).

 Action we will take to protect our children includes implementing our Child Protection and Safeguarding Policy consistently.
 We are committed to working in partnership with our parents/carers and other appropriate agencies to meet the needs of all our children.
 We will teach our children how to be safe and protect themselves against risks through our Relationships and Health Education Curriculum and the NSPCC 'Speak Out, Stay Safe' programme.
 Our daily 'Time for us' start to the day and our 'Together time' assemblies teach our children how to make safe, happy and healthy choices.
+The delivery of our Computing Curriculum ensures that all children are effectively taught about the importance of online safety and how they can take steps to stay safe when online.